|

 SWCPC 591

-Ranch barn performing a rope trick with lasso in 1938 and several other ranch activities.
+barn, performing a rope trick with lasso in 1938, and several other ranch

 W. V. Boreing was born in 1912 and died in 1990.
 He served as a cowboy, trapper,